124D.23 Family services and community-based collaboratives.

 (12) coordinated services that include a children's mental health collaborative authorized by law.

 (b) The children's cabinet must ensure that the collaboratives established under this section do not conflict with any state or federal policy or program and do not negatively impact the state budget.

 Subd.
 10. Liability insurance.
-The commissioner of children, families, and learning may designate one collaborative to act as a lead collaborative for purposes of obtaining liability coverage for participating collaboratives.
+The commissioner of education may designate one collaborative to act as a lead collaborative for purposes of obtaining liability coverage for participating collaboratives.